 Continued from What Success Looks Like When Magic Scissors Don't Work I can't tell you the number of people who thank me for sharing the idea of magic scissors with them.
 (You can read about this concept and self soothing in…

-Do You Command Respect?
-The person who wrote, "Sticks & stones will break my bones but words will never hurt me." obviously never lived with verbal abuse.
+Earning Respect Dashboard Do You Command Respect?
+The person who wrote, "Sticks & stones will break my bones, but words will never hurt me." obviously never lived with verbal abuse.
 Quite simply, words can and do hurt."
-For years I lived on the…
+For years, I…

 The pecking order is very real and whether you admit it to yourself or not, we make assessments all the time of whether the people around us have more or less power and influence than we do.